sujaytumu/csv-runner-dashboard/README.md

 CSV data is parsed via Papaparse → stored in React state.

-State is shared across charts and metrics using context or props.
+State is shared across charts and metrics using Context API or props.

-Computations for avg/min/max are done in-memory.
+Average, Min, and Max computations are done in-memory.

-Recharts renders data reactively when state updates.
+Recharts updates automatically when the state changes.

-### ♿ Accessibility & UI
+♿ Accessibility & UI

-All form inputs use associated labels for screen readers.
+🏷️ All form inputs have associated labels for screen readers.

-Proper focus states, high contrast, and clear spacing.
+🎯 Proper focus states, color contrast, and spacing maintained.

-Responsive layout for desktop and mobile using Tailwind grid utilities.
+📱 Responsive layout for desktop & mobile using Tailwind grid utilities.

+🧭 Charts include tooltips, legends, and accessible colors.

+✨ Typography and spacing follow shadcn/ui design guidelines.

 Charts include tooltips, legends, and accessible color contrast.